 CAUSES OF EXCESS VITAMIN INTAKE

 Until the mid 1930s when the first commercial yeast extract vitamin B complex and semi-synthetic vitamin C supplement tablets were sold, vitamins were obtained solely through natural foods and seasonal changes in diet usually greatly altered the types and amounts of vitamins ingested.
 For example, the intake of fresh vegetable-derived vitamins might be high in summer but low in winter.
 However, through evolution, humans have adapted to this seasonal variations in vitamin intake by developing mechanisms to maintain the vitamin homeostasis.
 While the intake of vitamins is higher in summer, their elimination through sweat and sebum[27-30] may also increase because the secretion of sweat and sebum is higher in summer than in winter[28,31,32].
 Moreover, the body can store a certain amount of vitamins when the supply is adequate, which can be used for some time when the intake is inadequate.
 For example, it will take several months before the first symptoms of vitamin C deficiency appear in a vitamin C deprivation condition.
 From this point of view, it seems unnecessary to take vitamins everyday, although estimated daily average requirements (EARs) and the recommended dietary allowances are given (Table 1).
 Yet over the past several decades, the actual intake of vitamins has been significantly higher than the EARs due to the following causes.

 Increased vitamin intake from vegetable/fruit sources

 Over the past several decades, many fresh vegetables and fruits with better quality can be obtained year round due to widespread out-of-season cultivation.
 This has not only led to an increase in the intake of vegetable/fruit-derived vitamins (e.g., vitamin C), but also abolished the seasonal vitamin intake variations.
 Taking the United States as an example, the per capita consumption of vegetables and fruits showed an increasing trend in the 1970s through the 1990s (Figure 1A), leading to an increase in vitamin C intake since the mid-1960s.

 Data are from the Economic Research Service of the United States Department of Agriculture.
 Available from: URL: http://www.ers.usda.gov/data-products/food-availability-(per-capita)-data-system/.aspx.

 Increased vitamin intake from animal sources

 The consumption of animal-based foods significantly increased in developed countries in the second half of the last century.
 Dietary patterns in developing countries have been shifting to a more meat-centric diet over the past few decades[5,35].
 Such a nutrition transition has increased the intake of vitamins (especially nicotinamide, a form of niacin) from animal-based foods.
 For example, United States per capita consumption of total meat showed an increasing trend between the 1930s and 2000 (Figure 1B), which increased the daily intake of meat-derived nicotinamide from 6.8 mg in the 1930s to 11.4 mg in 2000, according to the data on meat contribution to daily niacin intake.

 Increased vitamin intake from artificial sources

-Table 2 Fortification recommendations for ready-to-eat cereals
+Table 2 Fortification recommendations for ready-to-eat cereals.

 As a result of the combination of the above factors, the intake of vitamins has been significantly increased over the past few decades.
-As shown in Figure , United States per capita daily consumption of vitamin B1, B2 and niacin has doubled from the 1930s to 2000, which is significantly higher than the EARs.
+As shown in Figure 2, United States per capita daily consumption of vitamin B1, B2 and niacin has doubled from the 1930s to 2000, which is significantly higher than the EARs.

 Data are from the Economic Research Service of the United States Department of Agriculture (http://search.ers.usda.gov/searchaffiliate=ers&query=nutrients.xls).
 Red line indicates per capita consumption.
 Dot line indicates EAR.
 F1: Initiation of flour fortification; F2: Update of nutrient fortification standards for breakfast cereals in 1974; EAR: The estimated daily average requirement.

 FOOD FORTIFICATION-RELATED DISPARITIES